What is Burn Rate, and Why Does It Matter for Startups?

 The Cash Runway: Your Lifeline

 Your burn rate dictates your cash runway, the timeframe until your financial reservoir runs dry.
-If your burn rate is searingly high, your runway diminishes, risking a situation where your startup could end up like a wave-starved surfer in San Diego.
+If your burn rate is searingly high, your runway diminishes, risking a scenario where your startup could end up like a wave-starved surfer in San Diego.

 “In startups, a long runway provides the room to experiment, iterate, and perfect product-market fit.
 It differentiates a fully-baked startup from one that’s undercooked.” – Eric Ries, Entrepreneur and Author of “The Lean Startup”